 There are actually some important things to consider in buying a home.
 As for me who is an aspiring homeowner in the future, I wanted to share my thoughts on factors to consider in choosing your home.
 First on the list will be location.
 It is known that once you have settled in a place you will not be able to change the geography for it is already fixed.
-You should consider the place’s proximity to your job, to schools, to parks, shopping malls and supermarkets, and also to public transportation plus other major important establishments.
+You should consider the place’s proximity to your job, to schools, to parks, shops and supermarkets, and also to public transport plus other major important establishments.
 You’ll also want to consider the cost of living in your chosen location.
 You can find information for pretty much anywhere across the country by heading online; this page here, for example, will show you specific statistics for Fairhope, Alabama, which would be useful for those relocating there.
-Next is situation factors, beyond the location, you should also check the existing condition of your prospect new home.
+Next is situation factors, beyond the location, you should also check the existing condition of your prospective new home.
 Is it situated properly on the lot?
 Does it give you enough space to do your gardening and other outside activities?
 Does your new home give you a nice view?
 Has it been well maintained?
 If it looks like it needs some work, it might put you off.
 Alternatively, you might be looking for a fixer-upper.
 You can usually tell from the outside whether a property has been looked after – rotten windows, peeling paint and missing roof tiles are all a sign of poor maintenance.
 This can be great if you’re on a budget, however, as it will mean the house is cheaper.
 You can then contact a company like Great Lakes Building Concepts in Grand Rapids to have things like your roof repaired exactly how you want it.

 |Image from www.everythingsimple.com|